lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab6-node-and-dapr-async/readme.md

 ### Quick Peek at telemetry

 Open the URL localhost:9411/ in your browser.
 This once more opens Zipkin, the telemetry collector shipped with Dapr.io.
 It provides insight in the traces collected from interactions between Daprized applications and via Dapr sidecars, also when these interactions are asynchronous through a pubsub component.
 Open the Dependencies tab and query for dependencies.
 You will see something similar to the following image.
+Note: if you are fast enough, you will also see *new-order-processor* linked from "orderprocessing"

 ![](images/async-dependency-zipkin.png)